QwertyL0L/rule34-selfbot/README.md

 # ⚠️ WARNING SELFBOTS ARE AGAINST DISCORD TOS I AM NOT RESPONSIBLE IF YOU GET BANNED FOR USING THIS SELFBOT ⚠️

 # Rule34 Selfbot
-a discord selfbot that grabs rule34 from rule34.xxx and then spams it to people or servers
+a discord selfbot that grabs rule34 from rule34.xxx and then spams it in people's dms or server's

 # How To Get Your Discord Token